 To visit, tour, and/or volunteer at our research farms please contact Dr. Fred Hebard.

 Click here for a map and directions.

-Dr. Fred Hebard, Chief Scientist
+Dr. Fred Hebard, Pathologist

 Dr. Fred Hebard has led TACF's research in Meadowview, VA since the Meadowview Research Farm was established in 1989.
 Beginning as Superintendent of the Wagner Research Farm, and later becoming Staff Pathologist, he has guided TACF's research since its inception.
 Prior to joining TACF, Fred was a post-doc research specialist at the University of Kentucky, working on disease physiology of chestnut blight with Dr. Lou Shain.

 He received a BS in Biological Sciences from Columbia University where he worked on tissue cultures of chestnuts and their interaction with the blight fungus, and continued his tissue culture work at the University of Michigan, where he received an MS in Botany.
 He studied the histopathology and epidemiology of chestnut blight at Virginia Polytechnic Institute and State University, measuring blight resistance in American and Chinese chestnuts.
 He received a PhD from Virginia Tech in 1982, under the oversight of Dr. Gary Griffin.
 "This is my dream job, to breed chestnut trees for blight resistance in a practical field setting.
 I hope that someday, the mountainsides of the Appalachians will once more be white with chestnut blossoms on the fourth of July."

 Dr. Laura Georgi, Pathologist